-A new generation of contact lenses assembled with small circuits and LED lights could make the dream of 'bionic sight' a reality.
-A research group at the University of Washington in Seattle has made an electronic contact lens model.
+A new generation of contact lenses assembled with tiny circuits and LED lights could make the dream of 'bionic vision' a reality.
+A research group at the University of Washington in Seattle has created a model of an electronic contact lens.

-"This is not a device that can provide the sight of a hawk or the ability to read subtitles that translate a film into another language," says Prof. Babak Parviz, head of the research.
-"But the prototype will show us the full potential of LED contact lenses, and in the future we may perhaps get the results I have illustrated."
+“This is not a device that can provide the vision of a hawk or the ability to read subtitles that translate a film into another language,” says Prof. Babak Parviz, head of the research.
+“But the prototype will show us the full potential of LED contact lenses, and in the future we could perhaps achieve the results I have illustrated.”

 How do they work?